melvinzhang/garden/content/posts/what_is_the_fastest_portable_method_to_cool_a_hot_drink_.md

-{"title": "What is the fastest portable method to cool a hot drink?", "tags": ["physics", "everyday"]}
+{"title": "What is the fastest portable method to cool a hot drink?", "tags": ["physics", "everyday", "contrib"]}

 Call on 29th Nov: brainstorming on possible topics
 I suggested the topic of creating a human powered device (straw creating fine